TeamNewPipe/documentation/docs/00_Prepare_everything.md

 ## Content That is NOT Permitted:

 - Content that is considered NSFL (Not Safe For Life)
-- Content that is prohibited by US federal law (Sexualization of minors, etc).
+- Content that is prohibited by US federal law (Sexualization of minors, any form of violence, violations of human rights, etc).
 - Copyrighted media, without the consent of the copyright holder/publisher.